llevasseur/fantasy-hockey-league/README.md

 ## Contributing
 Bug reports are welcome on Github at [Issues](https://github.com/llevasseur/world-juniors-2022/issues).
 ## License
-This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 ## Future Work
 Anticipated additions to this project include:
 1. Automating write-manual-data.py to pull from a web scrapped website passed in.
 Game-specific data, including Shots on Goal (SOG) and Time Played in Minutes (TPM) can be parsed from player data.
 Example, [here](https://www.iihf.com/en/events/2022/wm20/gamecenter/statistics/37416/5-lat-vs-can).